This post will give you information about visiting Cafe du Monde, including popular menu items, the best times to visit, and a bit of history.

 Due to its central position in the heart of the French Quarter, Cafe du Monde is easy to find no matter how you plan to visit.

 In fact, several of our pay-what-you-wish walking tours begin from the other side of Jackson Square, so Cafe du Monde is a logical place to come for a snack and coffee before your tour.

-If you are considering a hop-on-hop-off bus tour, keep in mind that there is a stop a short walk away from Cafe du Monde.
+If you are considering a hop-on-hop-off bus tour, keep in mind that there is a stop a short walk away from this Cafe du Monde location.

 If you take the local bus service, you’ll find nearby stops at Decatur & St. Peter or Decatur & Dumaine which service lines #5 and #55.